food sectors

 In choosing a suitable site, you should consider:

 • What kind of honey you want to produce, as the quality of the honey will depend on the forage.
-You can read about it affects honey in this BBKA FAQ
+You can read about how it affects honey in this BBKA FAQ

 Your local beekeeping association is a good source of advice on where to establish a hive.